semantic-release/changelog/README.md

 ### Examples

-When used with the [@semantic-release/git](https://github.com/semantic-release/git) or [@semantic-release/npm](https://github.com/semantic-release/npm) plugins the `@semantic-release/changelog` plugin must be called first in order to update the changelog file so the [@semantic-release/git](https://github.com/semantic-release/git) and [@semantic-release/npm](https://github.com/semantic-release/npm) plugins can include it in the release.
+When used with the [@semantic-release/git](https://github.com/semantic-release/git) or [@semantic-release/npm](https://github.com/semantic-release/npm) plugins the `@semantic-release/changelog` plugin must be called before those plugins in order to update the changelog file so the [@semantic-release/git](https://github.com/semantic-release/git) and [@semantic-release/npm](https://github.com/semantic-release/npm) plugins can include it in the release.

 ```json
 {